 As a nurse graduate your first year of practice marks the transition from student to competent Registered Nurse.
 We recognise how vital this year is to your development.

 On our programme, you will be working with experienced nurses and senior clinicians who will support you in your first year of practice.
-At South Canterbury DHB we are big enough to offer variety and opportunities and small enough to maintain a close cohesive programme that supports your individual needs.
+At Te Whatu Ora South Canterbury we are big enough to offer variety and opportunities and small enough to maintain a close cohesive programme that supports your individual needs.

 What we offer

-South Canterbury DHB has an excellent reputation as a teaching DHB with support and guidance provided by our dedicated Staff Development Unit.
+Te Whatu Ora South Canterbury has an excellent reputation as a teaching hospital with support and guidance provided by our dedicated Learning Hub.
 We offer:

-- Two intakes per year; one commencing late January and the mid year intake commencing late August
+- Two intakes per year; one commencing mid January and the mid year programme commencing late August

-- Approximately 13 places for the January intake, and seven for the mid year intake (2017 figures, may vary each year).
+- 10-12 positions for the January intake; 1-6 for the mid year intake

-- An extensive range of services offering exposure to a wide variety of learning experiences, including Surgical, Medical, AT&R (Assessment, Treatment and Rehabilitation), Operating Theatre, Paediatrics, Day Patient Services, District Nursing, ICU/CCU and Emergency Department.
+- An extensive range of health services offering exposure to a wide variety of learning experiences

-- Mid year placements this year will likely include the following areas: Surgical, Medical and AT&R.
+- Mid year placements may include positions in Surgical, Medical and AT&R

-- Structured orientation including six weeks supernumerary supported by an experienced preceptor
+- Structured orientation including an initial period of 4 weeks supernumerary supported by an experienced preceptor

 Hear from our past NETP participants